 * Approaching €1 billion by Saturday, when the gilets jaunes took the streets for the 23rd week running.

 The first time I saw the face of Emmanuel Macron, when he was still a Rothschild banker and not yet the President of France, I was unpleasantly struck by his physiognomic similarity to the French writer Georges Bataille, who in 1929 started writing a Critical Dictionary.
-It wasn’t by chance that the first term of this dictionary, which he published in the Parisian periodical Documents, was ‘Architecture’.
+It wasn’t by chance that the first term of this dictionary, which he published in the Parisian periodical Documents, was ‘Architecture’, a dictionary itself being a form of construction and spatial ordering.
 This is what Bataille wrote (and as you read this, imagine the words coming from the mouth of his lookalike, Macron, as he stood before the world’s media last night, forcing a choke into his lying throat, hiding his bloody hands behind his back, before the flames of Notre Dame de Paris):